Jungledisk/jungledocs/src/005_SettingUpJD.rst

 **3. User Setup**

 ..
-Note:: Only Administrators can create User accounts.
+Note:: Only administrators can create new user accounts.

 Now that the domain is set, you need to create a user.
 If you'll be using Jungle Disk across a team, you may need to create several users.